evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <h5>Correlation between the Metrics</h5>

 <p>Lastly, I tested the different metrics of my research question for possible correlations.
-To test the correlation and get a correlation coefficient, p-value and confidance intervals, I used the <em>cor.test()</em> function in R and therefore performed a Pearson’s product-moment correlation test.</p>
+To test the correlation and get a correlation coefficient, p-value, and confidence intervals, I used the <em>cor.test()</em> function in R and therefore performed a Pearson’s product-moment correlation test.</p>

 <CodeBlock language="R">
 <p class="code-comment">